qltysh/example-javascript/README.md

 - [Mocha LCOV reporter](https://github.com/StevenLooman/mocha-lcov-reporter)
 - [Nyc](https://github.com/istanbuljs/nyc)
 - Run tests with `npm test`
-- An account on Qlty (free for open source)
+- An account on Qlty Cloud (free)

-- `QLTY_COVERAGE_TOKEN` is set as a GitHub Actions [repository secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)
+> [!NOTE]
+>
+> This repository is using GitHub's OpenID Connect (OIDC) to authenticate the coverage upload with Qlty Cloud instead of storing a coverage token as a GitHub Actions secret.

 ## Set up